cmu-sei/redemption/doc/examples/codebase/README.md

 ### Convert to Redemption Input

-The next step is to convert the `cppcheck.xml` format into a simple JSON format that the redemption tool understands.
+The next step is to convert the `clang-tidy.txt` format into a simple JSON format that the redemption tool understands.
 The `alerts2input.py` file produces suitable JSON files.
 So you must run this script first; it will create the `alerts.json` file with the alerts you will use.

 ``` sh
 python3 /host/code/analysis/alerts2input.py  ${PWD}/dos2unix-7.5.2  clang_tidy_oss  clang-tidy.txt  alerts.json